 - 1. The Initiation Phase will: - a.
-Assess high level requirements for a new system and create a straw-man target architecture, schedule, and implementation plan. - b.
-Issue a Request for Information (RFI) to solicit vendor feedback on the straw-man plan and to further inform the City's Request for Proposals (RFP) process.

-2. The Planning Phase will:
+Assess high level requirements for a new system and create a straw-man target architecture, schedule, and implementation plan.

+- b.
+Issue a Request for Information (RFI) to solicit vendor feedback on the straw-man plan and to further inform the City's Request for Proposals (RFP) process. - 2.
+The Planning Phase will: - a.
-- a.
 Develop RFPs to facilitate the procurement of the required products and services. - b.
 Release the RFPs and facilitate a process that results in responses from qualified vendors for all products and services required. - c.
-Select qualified vendors and negotiate contracts.

-3. The Implementation Phase will:

-- a.
-Install and test all individual NG9-1-1 system components. - b.
-Integrate all sub-systems. - c.
-Validate end-to-end functionality. - d.
-Test system reliability, availability, resiliency, and capacity.

-4. Steady-state Operations will:
+Select qualified vendors and negotiate contracts. - 3.
+The Implementation Phase will: - a.
+Validate vendor proposed design - b.
+Install and test all individual NG9-1-1 system components. - c.
+Integrate and test all sub-systems. - d.
+Validate end-to-end functionality. - e.
+Test system reliability, availability, resiliency, and capacity. - f.
+Train all End Users on Use of the system. - 4.
+Steady-state Operations will: - a.

-- a.
 Place the NG9-1-1 system into production. - b.
 Conduct a lessons learned process culminating in the release of a final program report.